bitnami/charts/bitnami/argo-cd/README.md

 ## Upgrading

+### To 7.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 7.0.0

 This major updates the Redis&reg; subchart to its newest major, 20.0.0.
 [Here](https://github.com/bitnami/charts/tree/main/bitnami/redis#to-2000) you can find more information about the changes introduced in that version.